 Courses

-Fundamentals of Western Conservation Leadership: Through the Looking Glass 2023-2024
+Fundamentals of Western Conservation Leadership: Through the Looking Glass

 Course Dates

-Session 1: October 15-20, 2023 (in-person)
+Session 1: October 27-November 1, 2024 (in-person)

-Session 3: May 12-16, 2024 (in-person)
+Session 3: May 12-16, 2025 (in-person)

-Required team and coaching sessions between trainings
+Required monthly team and coaching sessions between trainings plus two webinars between sessions (approximately 15-20 hours total).

-• Networking and capacity-building within a western leadership community.
+• Networking and capacity-building within a Western leadership community.

 • Introduce participants to a shared leadership language, set of principles, and competencies;